-The first phase of the project will include a single-track rail line approximately 102km in length.
-It will pass through eight sub-districts (upazilas) including the Chandanaish, Satkania and Lohagara sub-divisions in Chittagong district and the Chakaria, Cox's Bazar Sadar, Ramu and Ukhia sub-divisions in Cox's Bazar district.
+The first phase of the railway project will include a single-track rail line approximately 102km in length.
+It will pass through eight sub-districts (upazilas), including the Chandanaish, Satkania and Lohagara sub-divisions in Chittagong district and the Chakaria, Cox’s Bazar Sadar and Ramu sub-divisions in Cox’s Bazar district.

 The line will begin at Dohazari village and continue southwards to Cox’s Bazar.
 The first 29km segment will run across flat, open land in the Chittagong district, while the next 33km will travel through agricultural land and forests in the Chakaria Upazila of Cox’s Bazar District.

 During the project’s second phase, the rail line will be extended to the Myanmar border, as well as a planned deep-sea port on Matarbari Island.